apphud/ApphudSDK/README.md

 }
 ```

-This method will return an `ApphudPurchaseResult` class, which contains subscription model, which contains all relevant info about your subscription, including expiration date.
-It also contains `transaction` object, `error` and `nonRenewingPurchase` object in case user purchased standard in-app purchase.
-See `ApphudPurchaseResult.swift` and `ApphudSubscription.swift` files for details.
+This method will return an ApphudPurchaseResult object, which contains subscription model with all info about your subscription.
+ApphudPurchaseResult may also contain transaction, error and nonRenewingPurchase objects in case user purchased non-renewing purchase.
+See ApphudPurchaseResult.swift and ApphudSubscription.swift files for details.

 ### Check Subscription Status